potatolondon/django-gcloud-connectors/README.md

 # Release process

 Release to pypi is managed by GitLab CI.
-To create a new release create the relevant tag and push it to the gitlab remote e.g.
+To create a new release create the relevant tag and push it to the gitlab remote.
+But first you should do some version fiddling...

 ```
-git tag 1.0.0
+1. Update the version in setup.py to the new version by removing the 'a' suffix (most likely)
+2. Commit this change
+3. Run `git tag -a X.Y.Z -m "Some description"
+4. Run `git push origin master && git push --tags`
+5. Open setup.py again, bump to the *next* release version, use an 'a' suffix
-git push origin 1.0.0
+6. Run `git commit -am "Bump to alpha version" && git push origin master`
 ```

 This will trigger a pipeline that will publish the package in test.pypi.org.